atandasherif4/Delving-into-the-World-of-Nobel-Prizes-1901---2023-An-Examination-Using-SQL/README.md

 J. Mortality Rate Analysis

-(25) Provide the percentage of the deceased laureates.(Note:This calculation is based on the dataset used in this case study)
+(25) Provide the percentage of the deceased laureates.(Note that this calculation is based on the dataset used in this case study)

 ![](Question_25.png)